Nivekhu/CameramanJohn/README.md

 # Cameraman John
 CS4800-Capstone. <br/>
-A facial tracking camera utilizing a Raspberry pi 3. <br/>
+A portable facial tracking camera utilizing a Raspberry pi 3 that is capable of recentering its FOV by panning left or right to keep the subject within the frame. <br/>
 <hr>
 Cameraman John features the following hardware:
     <ul>